JWT Decoder

 exp (Expiration)

-When the token expires (Unix timestamp)
+When the token expires (Unix timestamp in seconds)

 "exp": 1693526400